tjm253/tjm253.github.io/_posts/2022-08-11-Python-Project.md

 ## Overview

 This project is to develop my skills in Python by solving problem from [Project Euler.com](https://projecteuler.net/archives).
 All files can be found on my [github repository](https://github.com/tjm253/projecteuler).
 Python is an excellent high-level programming language which can be used in many applications.
-Being free, open-source and with an abundance of free packages, Python allows me to accomplish mathematical operations without being in a curated but constrictive programming environment.
+Being free, open-source and with an abundance of free packages, Python lends itself to many applications such as data analysis, machine learning, numerical analysis, and scripting.

 ## Project Summary